QTL analysis

 For the Arabidopsis genotype data, we will use a genetic relatedness matrix using manhattan distance measure, kinshipMan with a shrinkage with the LOCO option.

-The new verson of FlxQTL is operated by penalized log-likelihood function using Prior with df_prior for a error term, $\Sigma$, distributed by Inverse-Wishart distribution for numerial stability.
-One can also adjust them in the Keyword arguments.
-The default positive definite scale matrix is a large scaled matrix (Prior = cov(Y,dims=2)*3).
-We rather recommend controlling degrees of freedom (df_prior), i.e. $m+1 (default) \le df\_prior < 2m$, or updating the null parameter estimates (H0_up = true) for numerical stability when analyzing higher dimenional trait data if any singularity error occurrs.
+FlxQTL has added a new functionality for higher dimensional traits, operated by penalized log-likelihood function using Prior with df_prior for an error term, $\Sigma$, distributed by Inverse-Wishart distribution to remedy numerial stability.
+Users can choose a penalization option in the keyword argument, penalize =true when scan or permutation fails convergence in the default setting (no penalization).
+The default positive definite scale matrix is then a large scaled matrix (Prior = cov(Y,dims=2)*3).
+We recommend controlling degrees of freedom (df_prior), i.e. $m+1 (default) \le df\_prior < 2m$, or updating the null parameter estimates (H0_up = true) for numerical stability when analyzing higher dimenional traits with genotype probability data if any singularity error occurrs.

 !!!
 Note

-df_prior = Int64(ceil(1.9m))works most cases.
-Any tolerance (itol,tol0,tol) of base algorithms may be adjusted but is not needed in most cases.
+• The last resort of df_prior = Int64(ceil(1.9m)) could be applied unless any of adjustments would work.
+Any tolerance (itol, tol0, tol) of base algorithms may be adjusted, but this is not needed in most cases.

-Once all input matrices are ready, we need to proceed the eigen-decomposition to a relatedness matrix.
+Once all input matrices are ready, we need to proceed the eigen-decomposition to a relatedness matrix: the sigular value decomposition is implemented.

-lods,b,Est0 = geneScan(Tg,Λg,Ystd,XX,1,true); # MLMMOr one can return $\log_{10}P$ instead of LOD scores using logP = true in the keyword argument for all the geneScan() functions.
+Or one can return $\log_{10}P$ instead of LOD scores using logP = true in the keyword argument for all the gene1Scan() functions.

 Generating plots